PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 * Register the dataset either using AzureML SDK or AzureML Studio using a weburl or from local files.

-* For this project, we registered the dataset in our workspace using a weburl in Azure SDK, retrieving the data from the csv file using <b>TabularDatasetFactory</b> Class .
+* For this project, we registered the dataset in our workspace using a weburl in Azure SDK and retrieve the data from the csv file using the <b>TabularDatasetFactory</b> Class.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment